Inflation and Primordial Black Holes: PBH formation in the early universe

 \subsection{The relevant quantities for PBH abundance}

 {\bf The threshold for collapse}

-The first criterion on the collapse threshold $\delta_{\rm c}$ for PBH formation was formulated by B. Carr in 1975, using a Jeans-type instability argument within Newtonian gravity \cite{Carr:1975qj}.
-In Carr's estimate, an over-density in RDU would collapse upon horizon re-entry if the fractional over-density of the perturbation satisfies $\delta \geq \delta_c \simeq c_s^2$ where $c_s$ is the sound speed of density perturbations, which measures how fast a pressure wave caused by the over-density can travel from the centre to the edge of a local fluctuation.
-In RDU, the speed of sound of perturbations satisfies $c_s = 1/\sqrt{3}$ so that its square is directly related to EoS during RDU as $c_s^2 = w = 1/3$.
-This result implies that a perturbation can collapse to form PBHs if its over-density is larger than the pressure exerted by the radiation pressure\footnote{See Appendix \ref{AppB} for a simple analytic argument that leads to this result.}.
-An improved analytical estimate on the threshold is provided in \cite{Harada:2013epa}, implementing general relativistic effects, obtaining $\delta_{\rm c} \simeq 0.4$ during RDU.
+The first criterion on the collapse threshold --defined as $\delta_{\rm c}$ hereafter-- for PBH formation was formulated by B. Carr in 1975, using a Jeans-type instability argument within Newtonian gravity \cite{Carr:1975qj}.
+In Carr's estimate, an over-density in RDU would collapse upon horizon re-entry if the fractional over-density of the perturbation is larger than the sound speed square of density perturbations $c_s^2$, which is a measure of how fast a pressure wave caused by the over-density can travel from the centre to the edge of a local fluctuation.
+In RDU, the speed of sound of perturbations satisfies $c_s^2 = w = 1/3$, so that its square is directly related to EoS during RDU.
+This result implies that a perturbation can collapse to form PBHs if its over-density is larger than the pressure exerted by the radiation pressure\footnote{A simple analytic argument that leads to this result is presented in Appendix \ref{AppB}.}.
+Implementing general relativistic effects, the second analytical estimate derived in \cite{Harada:2013epa}, obtaining $\delta_{\rm c} \simeq 0.4$ during RDU.
+These results notwithstanding, further studies in this direction have found that threshold depends on the initial profile of curvature perturbation \cite{Niemeyer:1999ak,Nakama:2013ica,Musco:2018rwt,Musco:2020jjb} \footnote{Other effects such as anisotropies \cite{Musco:2021sva} in the radiation fluid and a time dependent equation of state parameter $w$ \cite{Papanikolaou:2022cvo}, may also impact the estimate on the threshold for collapse.}.